 - Taught five lab and two lecture intro to C++ university computer science classes (2012-2015)

-- Developed web sites in PHP and provided hosting service while running my own business (2009-2012)
+- Developed web sites in PHP, built WordPress and Drupal sites, and provided web hosting service while running my own business (2009-2012)

 - Developed custom Windows scripts and websites in VBScript and Sharepoint for a tech support consulting company (2007)